coloed3/Udacity-Linux-Server/README.md

 # Setting up flaskapp
 1. Clone https://github.com/coloed3/Item-catalog-udacity.git into /var/www/python
-* __If you do not have git installed please follow this link https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)__
+* __If you do not have git installed please follow this link https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)__ to install on what ever os you are on.
+Git is pre-installed on linux
 * Sudo rm catalogsdatabase.db to delete database in repo
 ## Installing the right packages:
 * sudo apt-get install python3 to install python